RichardLitt/burntfen.com/_posts/2025-05-11-automatically-grab-the-title-of-a-web-page.md

 ---
 layout: post
 title: "Automatically grab the title of a web page"
-description: ""
+description: "A new Alfred workflow, and a new TextExpander bibtext clipping"
-category:
+category: coding
-tags: []
+tags: [coding, productivity, academia, wikipedia]
 date: 2025-05-11-16-51
 public: true
 ---